tachyon-org/tachyon-org.github.io/README.md

  leadership computing facilities, need to be {\em modeled}, {\em analyzed}, and {\em tuned} to meet the necessary respo nse times and resiliency to disruption under nominal and atypical operational conditions.

-To address this modeling grand challenge and build on past successful collaborations, the {\bf Tachyon Project} five-in stitution team proposes a framework that enables the scalable modeling, simulation, and validation of key performance c haracteristics for the Fermilab (FNAL) to Argonne Leadership Computing Facility (ALCF) distributed infrastructure and a ssociated HEP workflows.
+To address this modeling grand challenge and build on past successful collaborations, the *Tachyon Project* five-in stitution team proposes a framework that enables the scalable modeling, simulation, and validation of key performance c haracteristics for the Fermilab (FNAL) to Argonne Leadership Computing Facility (ALCF) distributed infrastructure and a ssociated HEP workflows.
 Our proposed framework is a multi-scale HEP workflow simulation model that will accurately mod